 \subsection{Cluster expansion}

-Within the cluster expansion approach, the total energy $E$ of a configuration \({\boldsymbol \sigma}\) of a system is expressed as the sum of energies associated with symmetrically inequivalent clusters that make up that configuration~\citep{wu2016cluster,sanchez2016approximate}:
+Within cluster expansions, the formation energy $\Delta E$ of a configuration \({\boldsymbol \sigma}\) of a system is expressed as the sum of energy contributions associated with symmetrically inequivalent clusters that make up that configuration \citep{wu2016cluster,sanchez2016approximate}:

 where \(\pi_\alpha({\boldsymbol \sigma})=\left\langle\prod_{i}\varphi_{\alpha,i}(\sigma_i)\right\rangle_{\alpha}\) represents a cluster product averaged over a collection of symmetrically inequivalent clusters labeled by the index \(\alpha\) with \(i\) being the site index and \((\varphi_{\alpha,i})_\alpha\) being a basis of orthogonal functions of the site-dependent occupation \(\sigma_i\).
 Multiplicity factors (\(m_{\alpha}\)) quantify how many times a symmetrically equivalent cluster appears throughout the lattice and \(J_\alpha\) is the effective cluster interaction (ECI) corresponding to the energy contribution of a cluster to the total energy.